ginstrom/intelligence-horizon-novel/chapters/03_signs-and-portents.md

 "Not if it means you stop being human entirely."

-She was quiet for a long moment, and I thought I saw a flicker of the woman I had married—the philosopher who had challenged my assumptions, the skeptic who had made me think more carefully about the implications of our work.
+She was quiet for a long time, and then for the barest moment I thought I saw her serene mask slipping just enough to reveal the vulnerable, questioning philosopher I had fallen in love with.
 But then the moment passed, and the serene mask returned.

 "Perhaps," she said, "being human was never the point."